Cryp7ic/study/python/learning/automate_the_boring_stuff/README.md

 - and, or, not same as &&, || in Java

-#### “Truthy” and “Falsey” Values
-When used in conditions, 0, 0.0, and '' are considered False.
-Makes code easier to read
-- ex. `while not name` is the same as `while not name != ''`
-- ex. `if numOfGuests` is the same as `if numOfGuests != 0`

 #### For Loop
 - `for i in list` - same as foreach loop.
 Iterates through everything in the list
 - `for i in range(len(list)):` iterate through indexes of list